kareemtab/leafganreplication/README.md

   python train.py --dataroot datasets/ --name healthy2s

   Note: name parameter should match to the one chosen at training or it will give an error of not finding a directory or a model error.

+5- LeafGAN results could be reached for at the checkpoints directory (PlantProject - Tomatoes\LeafGAN-master\checkpoints\(name chosen when training)\web\index.html) for training or at the results directory (PlantProject - Tomatoes\LeafGAN-master\results\(name chosen when training)\test_latest\index.html) for testing.

+6- In order to train the Identification model, you can access the jupyter notebook Splitting_Fake_Images_trIdentificationmodel.ipynb to split the datasets and train the identification model and see the results mentioned in the report.